lancecarlson/couchout.go/README.md

 I've had a lot of ideas for this.

 * Perhaps there could be other backends that are leveraged, but Redis is nice.
-* Couchin project
 * Port this to node js?
 * It might also be a good idea to just have Go store the data in memory and then hit a custom js file of your choosing and map over it or something.

 Anyway, feedback/patches appreciated.